|We spot Alexandra in the front pew of the chapel in Medjugorje; Joseph is seen quite a ways back.|

 [photo thanks to www.marytv.tv]

 Maybe if they move to Germany there would be a future.
-If funds for visas or passports could be found, they would try.
+If funds for visas or passports could be found, they will try.

 Jim Brown had made a donation to Joseph;